First, What Do I Mean by Polling?

 You've got your server set up to forward SSE requests through, so now you need to build an SSE web service; what programming language should you use?
 Likely any modern language could be used, but here're the ones I was drawn to first.
 C++ is a great choice as you get the versatility you need, coupled with the fine-tuned resource control, and the performance of a compiled application.
 If you don't need high level performance or C++ isn't your thing, NodeJS could be for you.
 It's a natural fit for SSE as it's single threaded by default, and a lot of the lower level coding has already been done for you.

 There's also an option from an unexpected source: PHP.
 Originally developed for serving dynamic websites, most developers overlook PHP as an option for lower-level computing.
 Modern PHP has come a long was since it was created, and with PHP 7 now boasts some of the best performance of any scripting language.
-Using the socket functionality built-in, it's possible to create with PHP a full-fledged web server supporting SSE.
-The server is based around a long-running PHP script.
-I have a functional example of this; check out a basic PHP web server with an optional SSE mode on this GitHub page.
+Using the socket functionality built-in, it's possible to create with PHP a full-fledged web server supporting SSE; the server is based around a long-running PHP script, and therefore handles many connections on a single process.

 That's right, you made it!
 Hopefully you'll have gained an appreciation for the much overlooked technology that is SSE.
 Please please please save the server processing power, and switch from polling to SSE for good.
 Better experience for users and easy to implement; why wouldn't you use SSE?